Who is 'H' in Line of Duty? Meet the suspects

 Alison Powell (Susan Vidler)

-A newcomer to our suspects list is Alison Powell, the shifty boss of Operation Peartree – the undercover operation that has gone embarrassingly pear-shaped.
-Here’s what we know:
+Alison Powell is the shifty boss of Operation Peartree – the undercover operation that has gone embarrassingly pear-shaped.
+She hasn’t cropped up all that much recently – which suggests she’s unlikely to be the Big Bad – but here’s what we know:

 - Alison Powell, who is on first-name terms with Ted Hastings, was placed in charge of a mission to place undercover officer John Corbett inside an organised crime group.
 She kept this out of AC-12’s sight with a MOPI notice to block the files on the police database, and failed to report that Corbett had gone AWOL for months.